miklevin/MikeLev.in/_posts/2024-10-08-putting-it-all-together.md

 return app,app.route,*dbtbls
 ```

-There's some missing parts where the `tbls` dict provided transforms into
+There's some missing parts where the `tbls` dict provided becomes tuples of
-tuples of dbtbls.
-And there's some talk about `**kwargs` that have similar
+dbtbls.
+And there's some talk about `**kwargs` that have similar table
-table definition capabilities as tbls, and that's what I had success with, for
+definition capabilities as tbls, and that's what I had success with, for my
-my final fast_app instantiation with the table schema...
+final fast_app instantiation with the table schema...

 ```python
 app, rt, (store, Store), (todos, Todo) = fast_app(  # Unpack the tables directly